BakxY/All-the-programming/Planung.md

 Fri.
 12.03.2021:
   1. Programming on exampels for basic coding (Aufgaben EINSTIEG.doc)
-  2. Getting convertible using the uC Board
+  2. Getting familiar with the uC Board